 The focuser may be rotated 360 degrees so the user can put the focuser knobs in the most convenient position.
-To rotate the focuser loosen the rotator lock thumb screw slightly and turn the rotator.
+To rotate the focuser loosen the thumb screw on the rotator slightly and turn the focuser.
 Once it is positioned where you want it, lock the thumb screw.
-The white screws around the rotator serve as bearings.
+The brass set screws around the rotator serve as bearings.
 They should all be maintained at the same tension so the rotator is stiff.